wellcomecollection/wellcomecollection.org/server/README.md

 npm node test:browsers <url>
 ```

 The test opens your browser at browserstack.com with screenshots of the url in browsers we test on.
-You can click
+You can also click through to instances of those browsers.

 In order for this to work need to add your browserstack credentials to 'browserstack/browserstack-config.js'
 in the follwing format: